Skip to main content

 A polygon is a closed shape made of straight sides.
 Triangles, rectangles, pentagons, and hexagons are all polygons.

 Circles are not polygons because they have curved edges instead of straight sides.
+This is an important idea because students often want to group all shapes together.
+Learning what makes a polygon special helps them classify shapes more accurately.

 Example A hexagon is a polygon with 6 straight sides.